 How to Deodorize a House: Attack the Root Cause Before Your Home Hits the Market

 Does your home smell like a barn or Don Draper’s ashtray?
-Is your nose so used to the stench that someone else had to tell you it won’t sell in this condition?
+Is your nose so used to the stench that someone else had to tell you that your house won’t sell in this condition?
+And if so, how do you get rid of those bad smells in your house?

-Step away from the Glade plug-in air fresheners, scented candles, and cans of Febreze.
-It’s time to learn how to deodorize a house by attacking the root of the cause.
+First, step away from the Glade plug-in air fresheners, scented candles, and cans of Febreze.
+It’s time to learn how to deodorize a house by attacking the root of the cause: bacteria.
 Masking the problem with nausea-inducing fruity fragrances will only have homebuyers reaching for the Pepto-Bismol.

 “You have to get rid of the problem, whether it’s the cats, litter boxes, dogs, or smoking,” says top-selling Cincinnati real estate agent Jon Bowling.
-“If you’re not willing to do that, I might not take your listing because it’s so difficult to move a home with bad odors.”
+“If you’re not willing to do that, I might not take your listing,” adding that it’s very difficult to sell a home with unpleasant odors.

 Step one: Talk to an expert!